a-mahdipour/DS-ML-AI-intro/README.md

 - Impute missing values
 - Flag missing values

-#sparsity is due to the majority of zero values associated to features
-(almost all elements are zeros).
-Sparse data sets cause #overfitting and sub-optimal results in #machinelearning models.
+Sparsity is due to the majority of zero values associated to features (almost all elements are zeros).
+Sparse data sets cause #overfitting and sub-optimal results in ML models.
 Moreover, sparsity can increase time complexity of data operations.
 To solve this problem in machine learning, one may try different representation of sparse data using alternative data structures such a way that only non-zero values be stored for later-on action.

 To this end, some techniques for reducing the effect of sparse data are:
 - compressing sparse row (CSR): efficient access supproting matrix multiplication